-Rhode Island Flag
+Rhode Island State Flag

 History of the Rhode Island Flag

-Rhode Island is the smallest of the United States of America.
-Although it is the 7th least populated, it is also the 2nd most densely populous.
+Rhode Island is the smallest state in the United States, yet it is only the 7th least populated state, due to the fact that it is the 2nd most densely populous state in the country.
 Covering an area of just 1,214 square miles, it has a population of more than a million people.
 Situated in the far north east of the USA, much of the state is dominated by the Atlantic Ocean and Rhode Island's many waterways which feed into it.
-The south and east of the state has many islands, and part of it is on the North American mainland, separated by the sea.
+The most prominent topographical feature of Rhode Island is Narragansett Bay, which is located off of the east coast of the state and is home to more than 30 islands within the bay.
+Narragansett Bay also forms part of a lowland region of the state, while the west of the state rises into the New England Upland.
 Rhode Island's largest and capital city is Providence, located in the north east of the state.

 By the time of the Declaration of Independence in 1776, Rhode Island was a long-established colony.
 Providence especially played a big part in achieving the USA's independence from the British empire.
 As the state's flag shows, Rhode Island was one of the 13 founding States of the Union.
-It is known as the Ocean State, as it has a huge coastline for such a small state.
-Narragansett Bay dominates the east of the state, and forms part of a lowland region, while the west of the state rises into the New England Upland.
+It is known as the Ocean State because of the large coastline, especially for such a small state.
 Rhode Island is also part of the Northeastern Coastal Forests Ecoregion.